Santa Brígida, Gran Canaria, Spain

 Interesting fact: The 2017 vintage of Lava Tinto was voted as one of the five best Spanish wines in 2018 by Ferrán Centelles, former head sommelier at El Bulli.
-He highlighted the wine’s distinctive freshness and mistakable volcanic identity, expressed by the mineral aromas.
+He highlighted the wine’s distinctive freshness and unmistakable volcanic identity, expressed by the mineral aromas.

 Bodega Lava’s wine

-Their small cellar is located in Santa Brígida, a village on north-eastern Gran Canaria, where they work two outstanding vineyards, at an altitude of 700 to 1000 metres, planted with Verijadiego Negro, Listán Negro, Tintilla, Listán Negro, Baboso Negro y Moscatel de Alejandría.
+Their small cellar is located in Santa Brígida, a village on north-eastern Gran Canaria, where they farm two outstanding vineyards, at an altitude of 700 to 1000 metres, planted with Verijadiego Negro, Listán Negro, Tintilla, Listán Negro, Baboso Negro y Moscatel de Alejandría.
 In addition to the fruit from the vineyards they farm themselves, they also buy fruit from growers from what they consider to be another iconic area: San Mateo.
-They’ve established longstanding relationships with holders of exquisite plots, at 1100 m above sea level, with old Listán Negro vines planted on ‘picón’ – a very particular soil made up of volcanic ash.
+They’ve established longstanding relationships with holders of exquisite plots, at 1100 m above sea level, with old Listán Negro vines planted on ‘picón’, a very particular soil made up of volcanic ash.